AP Interview: Lue wants to follow Rivers as voice for change

 He wants to be a voice for change.

 Rivers has been one of Lue’s most trusted mentors for years, and his teaching point in these times has been clear.
 Rivers isn’t going to coach forever.
-Neither is Gregg Popovich, another of the league’s strongest coaching voices.
-Someone is eventually going to have to fill their roles as two of the go-to speakers in the NBA, as champions for change, and Rivers wants Lue to step up to be that someone.
+Neither is Gregg Popovich of the San Antonio Spurs, another of the NBA’s strongest coaching voices.
+Someone is eventually going to have to fill their roles as two of the go-to speakers in the league, as champions for change, and Rivers wants Lue to step up to be that someone.

 Lue’s primary mission as coach of the Clippers — as Rivers’ replacement — is clear.
 He’s tasked with being the coach who finally gets the franchise to the Western Conference finals and beyond, who finds a way to take a team that has spent most of its existence as a punchline and makes it a champion.